umbraco/UmbracoDocs/Getting-Started/Backoffice/Variants/index.md

 ---
 meta.Title: "Language Variants in Umbraco" meta.Description: "Language Variants allow you to vary content by culture, so you can allow a content node to exist in several languages."
 versionFrom: 8.0.0
+verified against: Beta001
 ---

 # Language Variants

-Language Variants is a new feature included in Umbraco 8.
-It allows you to vary content by culture, so you can allow a content node to exist in several languages.
+Language Variants allows you to vary content by culture, so you can allow a content node to exist in several languages.

 ## Video tutorial